 Depression can feel like a heavy burden to carry, but you don’t have to face it alone.
 Reaching out for help is the first step toward relief, and with Klarity, you can feel empowered to confidently take that step.

-Klarity is an innovative online platform designed to bridge the gap between you and the mental healthcare you need.
-We’ll connect you with a provider for an online visit within the next 48 hours.
-They’ll help you determine if a Zoloft prescription is right for you.
+Klarity Health is an innovative online platform designed to bridge the gap between you and the mental healthcare you need.
+We’ll connect you with a provider for an online visit often within 24 hours.* They’ll help you determine if a Zoloft prescription is right for you.

 When considering a medication like Zoloft, it’s natural to have questions and concerns.
 Understanding how to properly use the medication and what to avoid is essential for safe and effective treatment.